10 Mindfulness Activities for the Classroom

 4. Gratitude

 Gratitude is a must when it comes to mindful activities.
 Appreciating what you have, instead of what you lack, is a foundation for emotional stability.
 Again, there are many resources on gratitude on the internet, but a basic activity is to have your students list 3 things they are grateful for every day.
-Besides my post on Gratitude Activities which you can find here, I have created Gratitude Worksheets for the classroom which can be purchased at my Teachers Pay Teachers Store (The Mindful English Classroom) or my Etsy Store (themindfulgoodsstore)
+Besides my post on Gratitude Activities which you can find here, I have created Gratitude Worksheets for the classroom which can be purchased at my Teachers Pay Teachers Store (The Mindful English Classroom) or my Etsy Store (themindfulgoodsstore)5.
+Mindful Observation

 This activity is probably the easiest one.
 All a student has to do is look around the room.
 During two minutes of silence ask them to identify 5 things they can see, 4 things they can hear, 3 things they can touch, 2 things they can smell and 1 thing they can taste.
 If they are unable to find some of these things, ask them to imagine one of their favorite, smell, touch, taste, etc...
-This helps with being present, seeing their surrounding for what they are, and paying attention to the small details they may miss from not being mindful.
+This helps with being present, seeing their surrounding for what they are, and paying attention to the small details they may miss from not being mindful.6.
+Mindful Listening

 Not everybody is a good listener, but they should be.
 Mindful Listening activities can consist of a simple game of telephone or the following activity.
 Have your students find a partner.
 Give them a topic.
 Topics should be simple, such as a favorite flower or food.
 Have students decide who is going to be #1 and who is #2.
 Student #1 starts first and for 30 seconds speaks to student #2 about the given topic.
 For the next 30 seconds to 1-minute student #2 must repeat back to student #1 what they said.
 Then have them switch.
 This ensures that the student is really listening to their partner instead of just thinking about what they are going to say when it is their turn.
-Check out my post on Mindful Listening here.
+Check out my post on Mindful Listening here.7.
+Body Awareness

 Body Awareness and Physical Literacy are an important aspect of mindfulness.
 Not only paying attention to our environment, but also to ourselves.
 An easy and quick exercise to do with your students begins with the breath.
 Students should sit straight in their chairs, feet on the ground, hands in their laps and eyes closed.
 Have them silently focus on their breath for 2 minutes.
 If their minds wander, gently remind them to acknowledge their mind wandering and ask them to refocus on their breath.
 Another quick activity is to have students shake their arms and legs for 30 seconds.
 Then, when they are done have them give you feedback on how their bodies felt before and after the exercise.
-For more information on Physical Literacy check out this post.
+For more information on Physical Literacy check out this post.8.
+Coloring Feelings

 Who doesn't like to color?
 What if you were asked to color your feeling?
 This exercise helps students get in touch with their current emotions.
 I don't think I need to explain why this is so important to social and emotional development.
 If a student can express their feelings, it makes them easier for them to deal with them.
 I have done a brainstorming of feelings and ask students to list their current feeling and color code them.
 They are then free to create whatever picture they choose to represent those feelings.
 Don't force students to share if they don't want to, but allow them to take their feeling home with them.
-I also have worksheets I created for this at my Teachers Pay Teachers Store and Etsy Shop.
+I also have worksheets I created for this at my Teachers Pay Teachers Store and Etsy Shop.9.
+Qi Gong/ Ti Chi/ Yoga

 Qigong is a Chinese system of physical exercises and breathing control related to tai chi.
 Just as there are many different kinds of ways of learning, this kinesthetic activity helps students who have difficulty sitting still.
 There are a variety of different Youtube videos than can be found, many under 3 minutes.
 Having a brain break during the day and getting up and moving is also beneficial to anyone.